RISK WARNING ON CONTRACTS FOR DIFFERENCE (CFDs) AND SHARES (EQUITIES)

 Commissions and Charges levied by ourselves or third parties will reduce potential profit you can make or increase the level of loss.
 Before you begin to trade, you should understand all commissions and other charges for which you will be liable.

 Shares deposited as Collateral

 If you deposit collateral as security with us, the way in which it will be treated will vary according to the type of transaction and where it is traded.
 There could be significant differences in the treatment of your collateral depending on where or how you are trading.
-Deposited collateral may lose its identity as your property once dealings on your behalf are undertaken and even if your dealings should ultimately prove profitable, you may not get back the same assets which you deposited, and may have to accept payment in cash.
+Deposited collateral may lose its identity as your property once dealings on your behalf are undertaken and even if your dealings should ultimately prove profitable, you may not get back the same assets that you deposited and may have to accept payment in cash.
 You should ascertain from us how your collateral will be dealt with.

 This is a sudden shift in the price of an instrument or its underlying from one level to another.
 It can happen at any time, but occurs most frequently when the market closes at one level but reopens at another.
 This can cause unexpected losses.